miqdad08/Dating-App/README.md

 # Dating App
-Merupakan aplikasi hasil dari course Bwa Dating App(Sarang).
+It is an application resulting from the course Bwa Dating App (Sarang).
-Mentor : Pak Ditateum
+Mentor : Mr. Ditateum
 ## Fitur Dating App
 - Authentication
+- Likes You
 - Explore Screen
 - People Loved
 - Likes People